-HOLLYWOOD - It's been a bang-up year for 20-yearold David Cassidy and, in some respects, he's still trying to adjust from the shock of it all.
+IT'S BEEN a bang-up year for 20-year-old David Cassidy and, in some respects, he's still trying to adjust from the shock of it all.

-He's gone from a cottage furnished, in large part, with apple crates and a bare mattress to a high-on-a-Hollywood-hilltop, three-level luxury home with sunken tub and custom-made furniture.
+He's gone from a cottage furnished, in large part, with apple crates and a bare mattress to a high-on-a-Holly-wood-hilltop, three-level luxury home with sunken tub and custom-made furniture.

 He's this year's Bobby Sherman (a comparison he tries hard not to mind too much).
-He's this season's video Prince Valiant, built into an overnight success by his "Partridge Family" exposure and Screen Gems' promotional campaign to make David the teenybopper's delight.
+He's this season's video Prince Valiant, built into an overnight success by his "Partridge Family" exposure and Screen Gems' promotional cam paign to make David the teenybopper's delight.